Valrunch/Sound-Visualizer-fork/README.md

 # Sound Visualizer patched for GNOME 50

+> [!CAUTION]
+> **Work In Progress:** This fork is currently under development.
+It is not yet stable or finished.
+Expect bugs and frequent updates!

 # Sound Visualizer
 A Sound Visualizer for GNOME Shell based on GStreamer, specifically for Wayland.